 Rae Danneman, art director for Saint Paul Magazine, holds our inaugural issue while on a pre-baby vacation in Vancouver, B.C.

 Deb Zeller’s cat Zoey is nothing if not photogenic.
 The feline, who’s been a member of Zeller’s family since last spring, loves to get “up close and in my face,” Zeller laughs.
 “Zoey loves my cameras.

 Amy Kohler says her family “never goes on a road trip without our Lake Minnetonka Magazine.”
 Last July, Amy Kohler and Brent, Robert and Riley Teele visited Badlands National Park in South Dakota.

 Thinking about a last-minute getaway to escape the cold?
 Andrea Wallace of Midwest Travel Service says there’s still time, but you have to act fast.
 “Be flexible,” Wallace says.

-Shutterbugs, our 2014 Lens on Lake Minnetonka photo contest has come to a close, and we thank our faithful readers for their gorgeous photo submissions and their online votes for the readers’ choice award.
+Shutterbugs, our 2015 Lens on Lake Minnetonka photo contest has come to a close.
+Thanks to our readers for their gorgeous photo submissions!
+A panel of judges chose a winner in each category (listed below).